Azure-Samples/azure-sql-db-todo-mvc/traditional-appserver/dotnet/README.md

 # Traditional ASP.NET Core App
+This is a Red Hat demo example app that uses a containerized database in ARO.

+(If you want to see Azure SQL in action choose on of the other traditional app examples)

 ## How to deploy using the CLI
 1. Make sure you are in the right project: `oc project`
-2. Add a containerized database: `oc new-app postgresql-ephemeral`
+2. Add a containerized database: `oc new-app postgresql-persistent`
-3. Deploy the monolithic app: `oc new-app dotnet:5.0-ubi8~https://github.com/redhat-developer/s2i-dotnetcore-persistent-ex#dotnet-5.0 --context-dir app`
+3. Deploy the monolithic app: `oc new-app dotnet:5.0-ubi8~https://github.com/redhat-developer/s2i-dotnetcore-persistent-ex#dotnet-5.0 --context-dir app --name monolith-app-redhat`
-4. Set env vars to connect the database with the app: `oc set env dc/s2i-dotnetcore-persistent-ex --from=secret/postgresql -e database-service=postgresql`
+4. Set env vars to connect the database with the app: `oc set env deployment/monolith-app-redhat --from=secret/postgresql -e database-service=postgresql`
-5. Expose the service to the outside: `oc expose service s2i-dotnetcore-persistent-ex`
+5. Expose the service to the outside: `oc expose service monolith-app-redhat`

-## TODO
-* Connect the caching service to this demo app or provide links on how to do that
+6. Goto the ARO dashboard and check it out

 ## Mapping the monolith to persistent storage using a PVC
-A typical challenge with adopting containers is that containers only provide ephemeral storage - if the container is restarted or moves to another Azure VM (aka node), data will be lost.
-ARO helps with this challenge by providing something known as a persistent volume claim (PVC) that allows you to map to persistent storage without having specific knowledge of the underlying storage infrastructure.
-The PVC allows this traditional app’s code to remain unchanged because cloud storage can be easily mapped to the container’s local path dynamically via configuration or on demand via ARO’s web UI.
-Storage options leverage the Azure cloud infrastructure using Azure Disk or Azure File, depending on your app needs.

-Let's set that up simply by running the following command:
-1. TBD
+A typical challenge with adopting containers is that containers only provide ephemeral storage - you can see in this case our databasse is leveraging that capability.
+See some details in the webconsole or with the following commands:
+1. `oc describe pvc postgres` to see the claim that the Postgres requested
+2. `oc describe pv` to see all the volumes that have been provisioned for requests (including the one for postgres)